Bekynton Field is the largest new development at Eton College since it was founded.

 It features conservation-grade brickwork as well as stonework features and more than 80 brick arches.

-Feltham Construction commissioned Bulmer Brick Cutting to produce 28 of the more complicated arches in a total of 88 arches for three buildings.
+Feltham Construction commissioned Brick Cutters to produce 28 of the more complicated arches in a total of 88 arches for three buildings.
 The brief was to replicate a ‘thick wall’ appearance while working in a thin wall building with a cavity and structural frame behind.

 Every masonry component was mechanically secured as well as epoxy resin bonded in position.
-Bulmer Brick Cutting commissioned Exescodo Design Ltd to develop the detailed drawings required for approval and manufacture.
+Brick Cutters commissioned Exescodo Design Ltd to develop the detailed drawings required for approval and manufacture.

 For all these arches, individual brick voussoirs were machine cut to a tight tolerance, bonded into fabricated laser cut and welded stainless steel trays and pointed and delivered for onsite assembly into the completed arches.
 The stainless steel lintels and backing trays were fabricated by Harvey Steel lintels.
 Polystyrene formers were supplied for the on site installation by Cordek Ltd.